diego-rzo/DataScientistNanodegree/Project_2_Disaster_Response_Pipelines/README.md

 # Project 2: Disaster Response Pipelines.
-You will be creating a machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency.
+This is a machine learning pipeline to categorize disaster messages by category.

 ## Libraries:
+- pandas
+- matplotlib
+- plotly
+- json
+- nltk
+- flask
+- sklearn
+- sqalchemy
+- numpy
-- Pandas
+- sqlite3
-- Matplotlib
+- pickle

 ## Files:
-- **ETL Pipeline Preparation.ipynb**: Guide to create the ETL Pipeline script in python.
+- **ETL_Pipeline_Preparation.ipynb**: Guide to create the ETL Pipeline script in python for the web app.
-- **ML Pipeline Preparation.ipynb**: Guide to create the ML Pipeline script in python.
+- **ML_Pipeline_Preparation.ipynb**: Guide to create the ML Pipeline script in python for the web app.
+- **categories.csv**: Table containing the categories asociated to the messages used to the creation of the ETL Pipeline.
+- **messages.csv**: Table containing the messages used to the creation of the ETL Pipeline.
+- **disaster_response_pipeline_project/**: Folder containing the web app.
+There is a specific README inside the folder with a description of the files.